InformaticsMatters/squonk/DEV-PROCESS.md

     result in an image build and push to Docker.
 For this reason, for now, please avoid tagging non-master branches.

-## Prune docker.io regularly
+## Prune Docker Hub regularly
-1. As each tag results in a new container image on docker.io we need to be aware that the registry may fill up. preventing new images from beign pushed.
+1. As each tag results in a new container image on Docker Hub we need to be aware that the registry may fill up. preventing new images from being pushed.
 To satisfy the Docker image quota you will need to optionally archive and then delete old images.
 1.  **DO NOT** delete any tagged images that are expected to exist in current deployments.